CodeAndChaosDev/cybersecurity-notes/tryhackme-notes/Cybersecurity101/Networking/Networking-Essentials/ARP-Bridging-L3-TO-L2-Addressing.md

 ## Conclusion
 Understanding the interaction between IP addresses, MAC addresses, and ARP is crucial for effective communication between devices in a network.
 ARP facilitates the necessary translations for devices to communicate directly over Layer 2 and Layer 3.

+# Try Hack Me Write Up

+- Q: What is the destination MAC address used in an ARP Request?

+- A: ff:ff:ff:ff:ff:ff

+- Q: In the example above, what is the MAC address of 192.168.66.1?

+- A: 44:df:65:d8:fe:6c